coreos/tectonic-docs/Documentation/admin/kubelet-upgrade.md

 Upgrade each Node in the cluster one by one via SSH.
 In most cases, the worker Nodes will need to be accessed through a bastion host.

-Use kubectl or the Console to obtain a list of IP addresses for each node.
+Use kubectl or the Console to obtain a list of IP addresses for each Node.
 For each, run these commands:

 1. Update `/etc/kubernetes/kubelet.env` to match the version of the cluster
 2. Restart the Kubelet with `sudo systemctl restart kubelet.service`